PCC Mission Priority Terminology

 Any unequal treatment of different groups of people simply for being members of said group.

-A way of describing any attitude, action, or institutional structure that oppresses a person or group because of their target group color (racism), gender (sexism), economic status (classism), older age (ageism), religion (e.g. Anti-Semitism), sexual orientation (heterosexism), language/immigrant status (xenophobism), etc.
+A way of describing any attitude, action, or institutional structure that oppresses a person or group because of their target group color (racism), gender (sexism), economic status (classism), older age (ageism), religion (e.g. Anti-Semitism), sexual orientation (heterosexism), language or immigrant status (xenophobism), etc.

 Is an irrational fear of and hostility towards, individuals who are transgender, or who otherwise transgress traditional gender norms.
 It is often associated with homophobia.